terraform-aviatrix-modules/terraform-aviatrix-azure-transit/README.md

-az_support | true | Set to false if the Azure region does not support Availability Zones. az1 | az-1 | AZ Zone to be used for Transit GW az2 | az-2 | AZ Zone to be used for HA Transit GW
+az_support | true | Set to false if the Azure region does not support Availability Zones. az1 | az-1 | AZ Zone to be used for Transit GW az2 | az-2 | AZ Zone to be used for HA Transit GW resource_group | null | Provide the name of an existing resource group.

 ### Outputs
 Outputs